FIN392/Raspberry/telegramMonitoring/README.md

     # ID for Telegram user account
     telegramId="[Telegram ID]"
 ```
-Add the following lines at the beginning of '*crontab*'
+Add the following lines at the beginning of '*crontab*'.
 ```
 EDITOR=nano crontab -e